iwasakims/memo/docker/README.md

-setting up quick exp env for NN-HA and RM-HA
+Setting up quick exp env for NN-HA and RM-HA
 ============================================

 for hadoop-3